 The recipient of the gift card can redeem through his/her online permit account.
-The last name and postal code on the account must match the last name and postal code entered when the gift card was purchased.
+The last name and postal code on the account must be the recipients last name and postal code as entered at the time of purchase.

 Do permit gift cards expire?

 Permit Gift Cards purchased for the 2022 season will expire on May 31st, 2022.